OlegSirbu/webWorker/README.md

 # simple-web-worker
-project where can test work with web workers
+Can test work with web workers
-A simple web worker test.
-[View this demo live](http://mdn.github.io/simple-web-worker/).